Georgetown University: 19th century

+In 1838, to permanently end their slaveholding, and to raise money for the university and other schools, Maryland Jesuits conducted a mass sale of some 272 slaves to two Deep South plantations in Maringouin, Louisiana, from their six in Maryland.

 In 1844, the school received a corporate charter under the name "The President and Directors of Georgetown College", affording the growing school additional legal rights.
 In response to the demand for a local option for Catholic students, the Medical School was founded in 1851.